darklordVirtual/Auto-GPT/README.md

 ```bash
 python -m autogpt --ai-settings <filename>
 ```
+Auto-GPT loads its name, role and goals from this YAML file.
+A template named `ai_settings_template.yaml` provides a starting plan focused on improving Auto-GPT's user experience and autonomous capabilities.
+Copy the template to `ai_settings.yaml` or pass its path via `--ai-settings` to use it.
 * Specify one of 3 memory backends: `local`, `redis`, `pinecone` or `no_memory`
 ```bash
 python -m autogpt --use-memory  <memory-backend>